 6.27.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.27 exists in C++.

 Because of the way in which the switch-case statement in C++ is structured, it can be relatively easy to unintentionally omit the break statement between cases causing unintended execution of statements for some cases.

 The switch statement has the form: